 Scientific Validity Of the MPJ About the Leadership Matrix

-In 1996 MRA Notebook reported on an analysis
+In 1996 the MRA Notebook reported on a statistical analysis

 of the Measure of Practical Judgment.

-We reported that the only significant differences were found when comparing the groups 25 years
+We reported that the only significant differences among groups were found when comparing the groups 25 years

 of age and below, with those 30 and older.
 Those 25 years of age and younger scored lower on the